 More from “How Can MSG Be the Purest Taste of Umami?” by Theresa Hedrick, MS, RD

 Glutamate is nothing to be feared in the least.
-Also known as “glutamic acid” it’s one of the most common amino acids in our bodies and essential for vital body functions.
+Also known as “glutamic acid,” it is essential for vital body functions such as our immune system.
 Indeed, the GI tract, where much of our bodies’ immune systems are located, is absolutely loaded with glutamate.
-Glutamate even has an active role in our immune system.
 There is far more glutamate in your body at this moment than you’d ever get from eating MSG in your food.
 That’s because your body can make its own glutamate.

 More from “Glutamate: No Reason to Fear, Every Reason to Enjoy” by Dr. Keith-Thomas Ayoob, EdD, RD, FADA